Zolpidem (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Anxiety, depression, nervousness, unusual behavior, or thoughts of hurting yourself
+- Changes in mood or behavior, depression, nervousness, thoughts or attempts of hurting yourself

 - Memory loss